 Understanding how to make the most of LinkedIn will put you in a strong position for the rest of your career.
 If you utilise the tool to its full potential, the possible outcomes will span far into your career.
 So, what better time to start using LinkedIn than now?

-Here are five ‘top tips’ to help you maximise returns from LinkedIn and get the most from your LinkedIn activities:
+Here are five top tips to help you maximise returns from LinkedIn and get the most from your LinkedIn activities:

 Get to know your network

-Whilst it is important to build your network on LinkedIn, don’t just click the ‘accept’ button and leave it at that.
+While it is important to build your network on LinkedIn, don’t just click the ‘accept’ button and leave it at that.
 If the connection is someone who could advise you on your career, why not take the opportunity to accept their invitation and then send an email via LinkedIn to get some tips or even arrange a coffee or quick chat?

-As with Facebook and Twitter, there is pressure to have as many contacts or possible.
+As with Facebook and Twitter, there is pressure to have as many contacts as possible.
 Your network will naturally grow and the value of your LinkedIn introductions, endorsements and recommendations will be affected if your network is full of strangers.